bigboomdesign/big-boom-directory/README.md

 Use this filter to access the post type data before CPTD post types are registered.
 The filtered object is an array containing the arguments for [register\_extended\_post\_type](https://github.com/johnbillion/extended-cpts/wiki/Basic-usage), which is a wrapper for [register\_post\_type](https://codex.wordpress.org/Function_Reference/register_post_type).

-Define your function so that it accepts and returns the `$cpt` array below.

 ### Parameters